CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 #### SYS.2.1.M11 Acquisition of clients

-For the procurement of clients, which typically takes place in larger quantities, criteria for the selection of suitable products must be formulated based on the application scenarios.
-When clients are procured, it is important that the IT systems fit the existing structure, so that an individual IT system does not incur an unreasonable amount of integration and operation overhead due to its unique nature.
+For the procurement of clients, which typically takes place in larger quantities, criteria for the selection of suitable products must be formulated based on the usage scenarios.
+When procuring clients, it is important that the IT systems fit the existing structure, so that an individual IT system does not incur an unreasonable amount of integration and operation overhead due to its unique nature.
 More detailed information can be found in OPS.1.2.6 Procurement, Tendering and Purchasing.

 #### SYS.2.1.M12 Software Compatibility Check